 As a repository, the IPHRO intends to be the common electronic library of human rights data and analyses that stakeholders may refer to in the conduct of human rights situation reporting, policy advocacy, and program development.
 Also, the current effort is geared towards presenting and analyzing information that are useful in amply highligthing the IPs' collective priorities and aspirations in order to live a life of dignity.
 Such data serve as bases in crafting more appropriate State policies, programs, projects and activities whereby the IPs themselves have direct hand in decision-making via the IPHRO.
 In this sense, the IPHRO is a system that empowers IPs.

 At present, the IPHRO contains relevant Supreme Court cases involving IPs; publications of civil society and non-governmental organizations, as well as academics; government issuances and program reports; information on human rights violations committed against IPs as reported with the CHR, and other documentation about the status of IP human rights.
 These features also comprise information scattered in the bureacracy of the Legislative, Executive and Judicial Branches.
 We compile and arrange these references from all sources available to the IPHRO in making sense and better understand both the current and desired state of IP rights protection and promotion in the Philippines.

 Supreme Court Cases involving Indigenous Peoples

 Diosdado Sama and Bandy Masanglay v.
-People - Dissenting Opinion of Associate Justice Lopez
+People - Separate Opinion of Associate Justice Caguioa

 Diosdado Sama and Bandy Masanglay v.
 People - Separate Concurring Opinion of Associate Justice Leonen